-- 1. 300mm adjacent to a boundary line. - The dimension below eaves, gutters, pipes and drains can be reduced to 25mm, as long as the flue terminal is extended by 100mm past any overhang.
-External flue joints must be sealed with suitable silicon sealant. - 3.
-1,500mm between a vertical flue terminal and a window or dormer window. - 4.
+- 1. 300mm adjacent to a boundary line. - The dimension below eaves, gutters, pipes and drains can be reduced to 25mm, as long as the flue terminal is extended to clear any overhang.
+External flue joints must be sealed with suitable silicon sealant. - 1,500mm between a vertical flue terminal and a window or dormer window - 4.
 1,200mm between terminals facing each other. - 5.
 Vertical flue clearance, 300mm adjacent to a boundary line unless it will cause a nuisance.
-BS 5440: Part 1 recommends that care is taken when siting terminal in relation to boundary lines. - 600m distance to a boundary line, unless it will cause a nuisance.
-BS 5440: Part 1 recommends that care is taken when siting terminal in relation to boundary lines. - 7.
+BS 5440:Part 1 recommends that care is taken when siting terminal in relation to boundary lines - 6.
+600m distance to a boundary line, unless it will cause a nuisance.
+BS 5440:Part 1 recommends that care is taken when siting terminal in relation to boundary lines. - 7.
 600mm minimum clearance from a skylight to a vertical flue. - 8.
-Vertical flue clearance, 500mm to non-combustible building material, and 1,500mm clearance to combustible building material. - 9.
-300mm above, below and either side of an opening door, air vent or opening window. - 10.
+Vertical flue clearance, 500mm to non-combustible building material, and 1,500mm clearance to combustible building material. - 300mm above, below and either side of an opening door, air vent or opening window. - 10.
 600mm diagonally to an opening door, air vent or opening window. - 11.
-300mm to an internal or external corner. - 12.
-2,000mm below a Velux window for a vertical flue (1500mm for - horizontal flue) 600mm above or to either side of the Velux window.
-13. 400mm from a pitched roof or 500mm in regions with heavy snow fall. - 14.
+300mm to an internal or external corner.
+This does not apply to building protrusions less than 450mm. - 12.
+2,000mm below a Velux window, 600mm above or to either side of the Velux window. - 400mm from a pitched roof or 500mm in regions with heavy snow fall. - 14.
 500mm clearance to any vertical structure on a roof, 600mm to room sealed flue or 1,500 to an open flue. - 15.
-200mm below eaves and 75mm below gutters, pipe and drains. - 16.
-The dimension below eaves, balconies and car ports can be reduced to 25mm, as long as the flue terminal is extended by 100mm past any overhang.
+200mm below eaves and 75mm below gutters, pipe and drains.

+- 16. The dimension below eaves, balconies and car ports can be reduced to 25mm, as long as the flue terminal is extended to clear any overhang.
 External flue joints must be sealed with suitable silicon sealant. - 17.
 Flue clearance must be at least 300mm from the ground.
 Terminal guards must be fitted if the flue is less than 2 metres from the ground or if a person could come into contact with the flue terminal. - 18.
 600mm distance to a surface facing a terminal, unless it will cause a nuisance.
-BS 5440: Part 1 recommends that care is taken when siting terminals in relation to surfaces facing a terminal. - 19.
-Below ground level in an open lightwell.
-The flue must be at least 600mm from the opposing surface and have at least 300mm clearence either side and below.
-The flue terminal must be no more than 1000mm from the top of the lightwell. - 20.
-Flues should clear any LPG storage by 1,000mm horizontally and 300mm above. - 21.
-Where the flow of products of combustion is not at right angles to the boundary, the 600mm dimension may be measured in the direction of flow as long as the terminal is not less than 300mm from the boundary. - 22.
-For the purpose of determining suitable flue terminal positions for gas appliances, the boundary can be considered to extend to the centre line of any adjacent routes or waterways e.g. paths, streets, rights of way, canals, rivers or railways.
+BS 5440: Part 1 recommends that care is taken when siting terminals in relation to surfaces facing a terminal.